mudler/luet/docs/content/en/docs/Getting started/_index.md

 Luet stores its configuration files in `/etc/luet`.
 If you wish to override its default settings, create a file `/etc/luet/luet.yaml`.

-A example of a `luet.yaml` file can be found [here](https://github.com/mudler/luet/blob/master/contrib/config/luet.yaml).
+An example of a configuration file can be found [here](https://github.com/mudler/luet/blob/master/contrib/config/luet.yaml).

 There are a bunch of configuration settings available, but the most relevant are: